Sign PDF on Mac

 When to Use SigPDF

-- You want to type your name as a signature with handwriting fonts
+- You want to type your name with a handwriting font — cleaner than trackpad drawing

 - You need to add text fields, date stamps, or photos alongside your signature